nthmost/agatephone/README.md

 * Set up Asterisk with custom sound files and dialplan configuration.
 * Place death_horoscope.py in the appropriate directory and configure the AGI script trigger within Asterisk.
 * Ensure thermal printer connectivity and test printing functionality.
-* Usage

-## Run the Project
+## Interaction

-* Dial into the Agatephone and follow the voice prompts to enter a “death day.”
+* Dial any 3 numbers on the rotary phone and follow the voice prompts to enter a “death day.”
 * Receive a personalized California Zodiac of Death horoscope printed on receipt paper.

 ## Horoscope Customization